Numerical simulation of solitary gravity waves on deep water with constant vorticity: Introduction

 \section{Introduction}

-Water waves in oceans or inland basins often propagate on vertically sheared currents, their dynamics being significantly affected by wave-current interaction \cite{peregrine1976interaction}.
-On vertically sheared currents, which may be produced by wind stress or bottom friction, nonlinear properties of waves are modified, such as rate of growth of modulational instability \cite{thomas2012nonlinear} or breaking conditions \cite{banner1974incipient}.
-In particular, it was found using perturbational analysis that shear flows support a specific kind of solitary gravity waves absent in deep water without shear \cite{shrira1986nonlinear}.
+Waves in oceans or inland basins often propagate on vertically sheared currents, their dynamics being significantly affected by wave-current interaction \cite{peregrine1976interaction}.
+On vertically sheared currents, which may be produced by wind stress or bottom friction, the nonlinear properties of waves are modified, such as the rate of growth of modulational instability \cite{thomas2012nonlinear} or breaking conditions \cite{banner1974incipient}.
+In particular, using perturbational analysis, Shrira observed \cite{shrira1986nonlinear} that shear flows support a specific kind of solitary gravity wave that is absent in deep water without shear.

-A special case, for which theoretical treatment can be greatly simplified, is that of a two-dimensional flow with uniform shear (constant vorticity), because all perturbations to velocity field are then strictly potential as follows from the Kelvin's circulation theorem.
-In this setting many results concerning periodic and solitary stationary waves have been obtained numerically using boundary integral method \cite{simmen1985steady,dasilva1988steep,pullin1988finite}, with the parameter space study extended later by Vanden-Broeck \cite{vanden1994steep,vanden1996periodic} to find more solution families.
-See also a more recent study of periodic waves by S.~Dyachenko \& Hur \cite{dyachenko2019folds,dyachenko2019stokes} utilizing a conformal mapping technique.
+A special case, one for which theoretical treatment can be greatly simplified, is that of a two-dimensional flow with uniform shear (constant vorticity) because all perturbations to the velocity field are then strictly potential, as follows from Kelvin's circulation theorem.
+In this setting, many results concerning periodic and solitary stationary waves have been obtained numerically using the boundary integral method \cite{simmen1985steady,dasilva1988steep,pullin1988finite}; the parameter space study was later extended by Vanden-Broeck \cite{vanden1994steep,vanden1996periodic} to find more solution families.
+(See also a more recent study of periodic waves by S.~Dyachenko and Hur \cite{dyachenko2019stokes,dyachenko2019folds} that uses a conformal mapping technique.)